Growth

 Plans

 As a future-oriented designer, I might join a progressive design studio that creates immersive and insightful digital experiences to highlight societal and environmental challenges.
-I would be particularly interested in using my skills in digital prototyping to create interactive narratives, virtual environments, and digital tools that can increase awareness about the urgent need for sustainable and socially equitable practices.
+I would be particularly interested in using my skills in digital prototyping to create interactive narratives, virtual environments, and digital tools that can help gain knowledge and increase awareness surrounding the urgent need for sustainable and socially equitable practices.